Revere hit-and-run victim remembered as ‘happy’ woman who ‘loved everybody’

-REVERE, MA (WHDH) - State police are investigating a fatal hit-and-run in Revere Monday night that claimed the life of a 46-year-old woman.
+REVERE, Mass.
+(WHDH) – State police are investigating a fatal hit-and-run in Revere Monday night that claimed the life of a 46-year-old woman.

 Mary Ann Fiandaca was struck about 8:30 p.m. while crossing the street on Route 145, according to state police.
 She was rushed by ambulance to Massachusetts General Hospital in Boston, where she succumbed to her injuries Tuesday morning.